jamessa/C3PO/README.md

 #Hassle Free Localization

-After [all](https://github.com/jamessa/C3PO/blob/master/Introduction.md) these try-and-error, here's my new requirement:
+After [all](https://github.com/jamessa/C3PO/blob/master/Introduction.md) these try-and-error, here're my new requirements:

-1. Fully automatic and reflect to current code (because we, developers, are lazy)
+1. Fully automatic and reflect to current code. ( *because we, developers, are lazy* )
-2. Only ONE set of XIB/NIB is used.
+2. Only **ONE** set of XIB/NIB is used.
-3. Ease of localization
+3. Ease of localization. ( *one master localization strings file* )

 The flow becomes